-Water bills are due by the last day of each month.
+Water bills are due by the First day of each month.
 If the bill remains unpaid after the specified date, a late fee of $20 per service will be assessed.
 If payment has not been received after two months, action is taken to secure payment according to city ordinance.
 If service has been disconnected, the total amount owed plus a re-connection fee of $25 will be paid prior to re-connection of service.
 Meters are read monthly.

 Please notify the City Clerk’s office when you sell your residence.
 The City will need to do a final meter reading.